 - Marc — the #1 name in Catalunya, it's the Catala form of Mark, from the Biblical Saint and Latin Marcus where it ultimately derives from Mars, god of war

-- Marc Gasol, Barcelona-born basketball player for the Toronto Raptors and younger brother of Pau Gasol (below)
+- Marc Gasol, Barcelona-born basketball player now winding down his career in Spain after a long NBA career; younger brother of Pau Gasol (below)

 - Marc Márquez, motorcycle racer and multiple MotoGP champion

 - Alex/Àlex — from Alexainder, etc. Note the accent grave, a Catala indication and vocalization

 - Eric/Èric — Catala form of Eric, meaning 'immortal king'